CrewAI Multi-Agent Crew

 Instrument a CrewAI crew with per-agent prompt templates and per-task user prompts.

 This guide shows how to instrument a CrewAI crew where agents and tasks are defined in separate files.
-CrewAI manages LLM calls internally, so neatlogs provides two helpers — bind_templates for system prompts on agents, and register_crewai_task for user prompts on tasks.

 Setup